Court orders Police to pay N10 million to businessman over violation of human rights | TODAY.NG

-The Federal High Court, Maitama, Abuja, on Monday ordered the Nigeria Police Force, to pay N10 million as compensation to one Aondofa Shenge, for violating his fundamental human rights.
+The Federal High Court, Abuja, on Monday ordered the Nigeria Police Force to pay N10 million as compensation to one Aondofa Shenge, for violating his fundamental human rights.

-The judge, Justice John Tsoho, in his judgment, also restrained the police from further arrest and detention of Shenge.
+The judge, Justice John Tsoho, in his judgment, also restrained the police from further arrest and detention of the businessman.

-Tsoho upheld the prayers of the counsel to the applicant, Mr Matthew Onoja, and dismissed the preliminary objection raised by counsel to the police, Mr Matthew Omosun.
+Tsoho upheld the prayers of the counsel to the applicant, Matthew Onoja, and dismissed the preliminary objection raised by counsel to the police, Matthew Omosun.

-Onoja had earlier told the court that his client was arrested by some police officers in Makurdi in August 2017, and held in detention for more than a year without charges.
+Onoja had earlier told the court that his client was arrested by some police officers in Makurdi, Benue State in August 2017, and held in detention for more than a year without charges.

-Onoja said his client who is a businessman, was arrested and detained in the NPF Special Anti-Robbery Squad (SARS) office in Makurdi, until January 2018 when he was formally transferred to Abuja.
+Onoja said his client, who is a businessman, was arrested and detained in the NPF Special Anti-Robbery Squad office in Makurdi until January 2018 when he was formally transferred to Abuja.

 He said when the police failed to release the applicant on bail, the matter was taken to the court.